Vienio99/Price-scraper/README.md

 # Price-scraper
-Price scraper from the RTV Euro AGD shop
+Price scraper for the RTV Euro AGD shop